skx/cpmulator/README.md

 ## Command Line Flags

-There are several command-line options which are shown in the output of `cpmulator -help`, but the following summary shows the most important/useful options:
+There are many available command-line options, which are shown in the output of `cpmulator -help`, but the following summary shows the most important/useful options:

 * `-cd /path/to/directory`
   * Change to the given directory before running.